 The third snag was the thorny, but sacrosanct, housing issue.
-Planners, developers and environmentalists felt repeated frustrations each time that logic suggested a rewrite of the housing element, only to be persistently, rebuffed by advocates of affordable housing.
-Their representatives rarely engaged in negotiation, preferring to sit watchfully until an issue related to housing turned up.
+Planners, developers and environmentalists felt repeated frustrations each time that logic suggested a rewrite of the housing element, only to be persistently rebuffed by advocates of affordable housing.
+Their representatives lobbyists were not aware of recent court decisions or misunderstood what the courts had said.
+Water districts' representatives, in particular, refused to recognize the Friends of "B" Street decision as the foundation for the public works consistency rarely engaged in negotiation, preferring to sit watchfully until an issue related to housing turned up.
 Then these lobbyists would suspect that a conspiracy was underway to deny their clients their recently won gains.